 The Ultimate Packing Checklist

-To see the ultimate packing list, scroll down the page or click here for a PDF version—now editable—that you can save or print out.
+To see the ultimate packing list, scroll down the page or click here for an editable PDF version that you can save or print out.
 To customize the list, simply download or print it, then edit for your specific needs.
-You can even use the packing list to help you decide what to separate into a carry-on.
+You can also download the editable, mobile-friendly checklist here.

 Clothes to Pack